romanlutz/icarus/README.md

+Currently only for one-cache scenarios!
+Changes are coming...

 # Icarus ICN caching simulator
 Icarus is a Python-based discrete-event simulator for evaluating caching performance in Information Centric Networks (ICN).